Developer Guide

 - The

-will call getAddressBookListString method ofModelManager
+AbListCommandwill call getAddressBookListString method ofModelManager. - The

-will then subsequently call toString method ofAddressBookList
+ModelManagerwill then subsequently call toString method ofAddressBookList - The

-with that String and return it toLogicManager
+AblistCommandwill finally then create aCommandResultwith that String and return it toLogicManager.

 The following sequence diagram shows how the sort operation works: